 - developed tolerance to the drug,

-- made unsuccessful attempts to cut down on use of the drug,
+- made unsuccessful attempts to cut down on the use of the drug,

 - continued to use the drug despite physical health or emotional problems associated with use,